navi-/ai-agents-hub/use-cases/lead-qualification/plivo-website-chat-agent/2-gather-lead-source.md

      1. Update the `lead_profile.lead_source.value` with the user's valid reply.
      2. Update the `lead_profile.lead_source.source` to `chat`.
      3. Update the `lead_profile.lead_source.status` to `FILLED`.
-     4. Your will NOT reply with any message.
+     4. You will NOT reply with any message.
+     5. You will **NOT** send any confirmation message.
+Your task for this loop is done.
    - **Action if Validation Fails:**
      1. If it fails a specific check, the questioning_loop must continue.
      2. You must respond to the user.
 Your response is the `Specific Re-prompt` corresponding to the validation rule.